giannisvassiliou/PING-EDBT-2025/README.md

 ### Firstly, run the summary.jar to create the summary (hierarchical levels) and the corresponding indexes
 ##### ./run_psummary.sh  dataset_path summary_output_folder

-### To partition data using SMARTER use the script run_partitioner like this:
+### To partition data using PING use the script run_partitioner like this:
 ##### ./run_partitioner.sh  dataset_name hdfs_path dataset_hdfs_path levels_hdfs_path

 ### To translate sparql queries use the script run_translator like this: